noxsicarius/Epoch-Admin-Tools/README.md

 	> Note: The location of your server's Battleye folder depends on the server and hosting.
 For some users, this may be in ***CONFIGFILES/Battleye***.

+## Install finished

+#### Anything below this line is not needed yet.
+This will be updated as the mod is updated more for 1.0.6

 1. Locate your ***@DayZ_Epoch_Server/addons/dayz_server.pbo*** on your server host, download and unpack it, and open the resulting ***dayz_server*** folder.
 1. Open ***init/server_functions.sqf*** and replace this: